 Embedding the full web app

 By embedding the web app into your software, you’re adding the full functionality of Zipwhip’s text messaging solution to your product in a simple-to-access manner.
 Your users do not need to switch between two browser tabs or switch applications.
-When used with Zipwhip’s desktop application, users are instantly notified of new messages.
-They can either reply from the desktop application or locate the message in your internal software.
+When used with Zipwhip’s Desktop Notifier, users are instantly notified of new messages.
+They can either reply from the Desktop Notifier or locate the message in your internal software.

-Zipwhip offers a desktop application for Windows and Mac.
+Zipwhip offers a Desktop Notifier for Windows and Mac.
 If your software is a web app, we recommend using Zipwhip’s Chrome Extension to receive notifications.